Scorpion Sting Definition

 - Restlessness or anxiety or crying profusely (in children)

 If a child is stung by a scorpion, immediately get medical help.
 If adults manifest a variety of symptoms, seek medical attention right away.

-Diagnosis of Scorpion Sting
+Scorpion Sting Diagnosis

 Scorpion sting is usually diagnosed based on the symptoms.
 In case of severity of symptoms, doctors may recommend blood tests or imaging tests to check whether the venom has affected other body organs.

-Treatments of Scorpion Sting
+Scorpion Sting Treatments